Norton Healthcare: Major facilities

 Norton Healthcare provides services through numerous Immediate Care Centers throughout the greater Louisville area, as well as a Norton Prompt Care clinic inside the KFC Yum!
 Center.
 Additionally, Norton Healthcare is expanding its footprint, and services outside of Louisville; Elizabethtown, Frankfort, Bowling Green.

-In March 2025, Norton Healthcare announced a $40 million purchase of 156-acres in the east end, with unannounced future plans for the site.
-The sprawling land assemblage sits on either side of the intersection of Tucker Station Road, S. Pope Lick Road, Bluegrass Parkway and Lakefront Place near the Papa Johns Waterfall Park, then in June 2025, Norton announced its plans for the property, a comprehensive plan to build a new pediatric care campus on more than 150-acres that will include a second full-service dedicated children's hospital in eastern Jefferson County.
-A Norton spokesperson said the results of the listening sessions will help shape the scope and cost of the project, which could reach a billion dollars.
+In March 2025, Norton Healthcare announced a $40 million purchase of 156 acres in Louisville's east end, which sits on either side of the intersection of Tucker Station Road, S. Pope Lick Road, Bluegrass Parkway and Lakefront Place near the Papa Johns Waterfall Park.
+In June 2025, Norton announced its plans for the property, which include building a new pediatric care campus on more than 150 acres that will include Norton's second dedicated children's hospital.
+A Norton spokesperson said the results of listening sessions will help shape the scope and cost of the project, which could reach a billion dollars.
+In June 2026, Norton Children's announced plans for expanding its mental health care, and autism services, along with ongoing planning and design work for the new pediatric care, and hospital campus.

-In April 2025, Norton Healthcare announced that community donations have exceeded its goal, one year early, with over $200 million for Norton Healthcare and Norton Children's “Just Imagine” campaign.
+In April 2025, Norton Healthcare announced that community donations have exceeded its goal, one year early, with over $200 million for Norton Healthcare and Norton Children's "Just Imagine" campaign.

+In October 2025, Norton Healthcare announced a $3.5 million project, towards the opening of new multipurpose athletic fields, in the summer of 2026, at the Norton Healthcare & Learning Center campus in West Louisville.

+In August 2026, Norton Healthcare opened the new Norton Pharmacy – Blankenbaker, a nearly $30 million high-tech, centralized, and automated fill prescription facility.
+The new full-service retail pharmacy offers prescription pickup, and free home delivery to patients across Kentucky and Indiana.